Chapter 4: Setting up a PSP

 The Steering Group will work closely with the PSP Coordinator and the JLA Adviser.
 The Steering Group will typically meet monthly.
 This can be by teleconference although at certain points in the project, a face-to-face meeting will be useful and it is always advisable to hold the initial meeting face to face to enable the group to build an effective working relationship (if feasible – see Chapter 8 for detail on the JLA’s online workshop format, developed in response to the COVID-19 pandemic).
 The JLA Adviser will chair the Steering Group meetings to ensure neutrality, transparency and adherence to the JLA process.

-The PSP Leader or Coordinator should check whether any Steering Group members wish to remain anonymous and not be publicly identifiable as being involved in the PSP.
+The PSP Leader/Coordinator should check whether any Steering Group members wish to remain anonymous and not be publicly identifiable as being involved in the PSP.
 This may mean not including some names in public documentation or on the PSP website.
 The template Steering Group Interests and Privacy Form will help with collecting consent to use personal details in publicity.

 Steering Group Documentation